VideoProc Converter

 Precise Mode

 Precise Mode focuses on restoring and enhancing details while preserving the original look of the footage.
-This mode also offers two optimization options:
+This mode previously only had Speed and Quality as two options, but now you can choose from a total of seven options, including Starlight Mini, Proteus, Rhea, Nyx, and Iris.

 The distinction between these modes represents a fundamental shift in approach to video enhancement, moving beyond simple upscaling to offer creative reimagining as a legitimate enhancement option.